lucko/spark-viewer/README.md

-# spark-web
+# spark-viewer
-This repository contains the web frontend for the [spark](https://github.com/lucko/spark) plugin.
+This repository contains the web viewer for [spark](https://github.com/lucko/spark), written using [React](https://reactjs.org).

-The site is merely a single static web page.
-Content storage is handled separately, and page rendering & interactivity is implemented using JavaScript (& jQuery).
-Data is transferred from the plugin using a separate hosting service, which acts as a middle man.
-An "id" is provided as a query param / fragment identifier in the URL to indicate the storage key of the data.
-The content is then loaded via an AJAX request.

-The stateless nature of the site means it can be hosted using GitHub Pages, or just from a folder on your Desktop, which is kinda neat.

-A production branch can be found at [sparkprofiler/sparkprofiler.github.io](https://github.com/sparkprofiler/sparkprofiler.github.io), which publishes using GitHub Pages at [https://sparkprofiler.github.io/](https://sparkprofiler.github.io/).
+The viewer supports two modes:
+* viewing the output from the spark profiler
+* viewing heap dump summaries

+Content storage is handled by a [separate service](https://github.com/lucko/bytebin).

 ### Contributions
 Yes please - but please open an issue or ping me on [Discord](https://discord.gg/PAGT2fu) (so we can discuss ideas) before working on a big change!